arenaxr/arena-docs/content/schemas/message/impulse.md

 =======

 Apply an impulse to an object to set it in motion.
 This happens in conjunction with an event.
-Requires click-listener and physics.
+Requires `click-listener` attribute and `scene-options: physics`.

 Impulse Attributes
 -------------------